-For Malaysia, the EIU projects GDP growth of 4.4% in 2021, 3.8% in 2022 and 4.6% in 2023.
-Malaysia has a significantly higher per capita car ownership than the Philippines and has per capita fuel consumption of 6.9 bbl in 2018.
+For Malaysia, the IMF projects GDP growth of 6.5% in 2021, 6.0% in 2022 and 5.7% in 2023.
+Malaysia has a significantly higher per capita car ownership than the Philippines and had a per capita fuel consumption of 6.9 bbl in 2018.

-The Philippines operates under a free market scheme, with movements in regional prices and foreign exchange reflected in the pump prices on a weekly basis.
+The Philippines operates in a deregulated market, with movements in regional prices and foreign exchange reflected in the pump prices on a weekly basis.
 Malaysia, on the other hand, operates under a regulated environment and implements an automatic pricing mechanism ("APM") that provides stable returns to fuel retailers.